OB/GYN Billing Services in New Mexico

 Every NM payer has specific rules for ob/gyn claims.
 Here's how we navigate them.

-Presbyterian Health Plan processes the largest share of New Mexico commercial ob/gyn claims.
+Presbyterian Health Plan (PHP, owned by Presbyterian Healthcare Services) and Blue Cross Blue Shield of New Mexico processes the largest share of New Mexico commercial ob/gyn claims.
 We know their NM specific fee schedules, prior authorization requirements for ob/gyn procedures, and their appeal timelines when claims are denied.
 The OB global includes 13 antepartum visits, delivery, and postpartum.
 Unbundling errors in either direction cause denials.

-Centennial Care routes ob/gyn patients through 3 managed care plans: BCBS NM, Presbyterian, Western Sky.
+Turquoise Care (replaced Centennial Care July 1, 2024) routes ob/gyn patients through 4 managed care plans: Blue Cross Blue Shield of New Mexico, Molina Healthcare of New Mexico (new July 2024), Presbyterian Health Plan, and 1 more.
 Each MCO has its own ob/gyn authorization and billing rules that we manage.

-Novitas Solutions processes Medicare ob/gyn claims in New Mexico with its own Local Coverage Determinations.
-We navigate Novitas Solutions's policies around high-risk add-ons to prevent medical necessity denials.
+Novitas Solutions (Jurisdiction H) processes Medicare ob/gyn claims in New Mexico with its own Local Coverage Determinations.
+We navigate Novitas Solutions (Jurisdiction H)'s policies around high-risk add-ons to prevent medical necessity denials.

 Denial Prevention for New Mexico OB/GYN